acumulus8/Portfolio/README.md

 ## **About**

-> I'm a self taught developer with a passion for developing a better world through technology.
-I'm currently working on a few projects that I hope to share with the world soon.
-I'm also looking for a job in the tech industry.
-If you're interested in hiring me, please reach out to me at timwilburn8@gmail.com
+> I'm a self taught developer with a passion for developing a better Web.
 This site serves first and foremost as a portfolio for my work.
-It also serves as a demonstration of foundational web development skills, advanced styling, project architecture, and Object Oriented Programming demonstrated with JavaScript.
+It also serves as a demonstration of foundational web development skills, advanced styling, project architecture, Object Oriented Programming with JavaScript, and DevOps with Webpack and continuos deployment through GitHub and Netlify.

 ## **Technical Summary**

--   The site is a custom codebase compiled and built with Webpack and deployed to Netlify through continuous integration with a github repository.
+-   The site is a raw HTML, and JavaScript codebase compiled and built with Webpack and deployed to Netlify through continuous integration with this GitHub repository.

--   It is built with HTML, CSS, and JavaScript (JQuery being removed slowly).
+-   It is built with HTML, CSS, and JavaScript.
+It is a custom codebase with minimal libraries.
+Custom JavaScript is implemented as a learning tool, sticking to an Object Oriented feature approach but utilized functionally.
+Future custom implementations include lazy loading with browser fall-back support, Netlify Error handling for form submissions, and page smooth-scrolling.

--   The project is built with a mobile first approach.
-The mobile styles are defined first and then custom media queries are used to add styles for larger screens using custom mixins and variables.
+-   The project is built with a mobile-first approach.
+HTML structure, naming, and styling purposes are all considered through the lens of mobile browsing and strict naming and code architecture conventions (BEM and OOCSS methodology).
+The mobile styles are defined first, then styling for larger screens is done using custom mixins and variables nested within that code using SASS.

 ## **Project Structure**